 The college eventually closed, and the cup was stored for a while in Salisbury Museum.
 In 2006, it was gifted, by the Wrightson family to Downton – and the Downton Society.
 The Society gave the cup to Trafalgar School (on semi-permanent loan) – to be awarded each year to a student who has displayed some of the resilience and personal qualities shown by those students of over 135 years ago.
 The cup is presented annually by the Society.

 In 2014, we discovered that Professor Wrightson was the great grand-father of Lord Julian Fellowes, the creator of the Downton Abbey TV series.
 We invited him to present the cup at the school in 2014, which he was delighted to do.
-He told us that the series had been named partially in memory of Downton ( his great grandparents had lived at The Warren in the High Street) and partially for Ramsey Abbey in Hertfordshire.
+He told us that the series had been named partially in memory of Downton ( his great grandparents had lived at The Warren in the High Street) and was named partially after Ramsey Abbey, a Fellowes house, in Huntingdonshire (now Cambridgeshire).
 A useful little snippet to know when you are chatting to visitors.